 Medicare Advantage payment rates are risk adjusted to control for the variation in the cost of providing health care among beneficiaries.
 In 2006, twenty-five percent of the rate will be adjusted by demographic factors and 75 percent will be adjusted for health status indicators.
-In 2007, 100 percent of the rates will be adjusted for health status indicators.
-In the report language to the Medicare, Medicaid, and SCHIP Balanced Budget Refinement Act of 1999, Congress urged the Secretary to implement a more clinically-based risk adjustment methodology without reducing overall payments to plans.
+In 2007, 100 percent of the rates will be adjusted for health status indicators In the report language to the Medicare, Medicaid, and SCHIP Balanced Budget Refinement Act of 1999, Congress urged the Secretary to implement a more clinically-based risk adjustment methodology without reducing overall payments to plans.
 To keep payments from being reduced overall, the Secretary applied a budget neutrality adjustment to the risk adjusted rates.
-However, the Secretary has proposed to phase-out the budget neutrality adjustment citing data that show a difference in the reported health status of Medicare Advantage enrollees compared to the reported health status of beneficiaries in traditional Medicare.
+However, the Secretary has proposed to phase-out the budget neutrality adjustment citing data that show a difference in the reported health status of Medicare.
 Specifically, these data show that Medicare Advantage plans are enrolling less healthy beneficiaries.
 The Administration has stated that as plans enroll less healthy beneficiaries, the need for a budget neutrality adjustment will decline.